 Unfortunately, our multi-tasking lifestyle decreases our ability to focus, and that’s why it’s vital to re-train this skill.

-Here are some tips on how to get more out of a study routine.
+Read on for some tips on how to get more out of a study routine.

-#1 Get enough sleep
+#1 Get enough sleep and you’ll learn quickly

 While the amount of sleep individuals need varies, it is universally true that we are faster and far more productive when we have a rested brain.